dkessner/CSProjects/_sources/about.md

 ## CS Projects

-This is the website for CS Projects 2022-23, at Marlborough School in Los Angeles, taught by Dr. Darren Kessner, Program Head for Computer Science and Software Innovation.
+This is the website for the Honors Computer Science Projects course at Marlborough School in Los Angeles, taught by Dr. Darren Kessner, Program Head for Computer Science and Software Innovation.

 Thank you to Marlborough School for continuing to support equity and innovation in education.